txcrew/pkrdocs/content/reference/properties/lore.md

 : Fictional company or organization
 : {{< options option="corporate entity" >}}

+Framing location
+: A named, story-based place that frames or contextualizes a single attraction : `Institute of Future Technology` on Back to the Future: The Ride : {{< options option="place" >}}

 Proprietor
 : Fictional owner or manager
 : {{< options option="proprietor" >}}